fatuma-tahalil/HackathonPhotos-Technica/README.md

 # Hackathon Photos

-Hackathon photos is a memory wall that documents pictures throughout the hackathon, such as workshops, frustrating codes, progress, and team memories.
-This web app is made to replace the messy Google Drive with hundreds of photos nobody wants to trudge through.
-Empowering hackers to share their photos as well as see what other hackers are up to.
-Allowing for better community engagement and inspiration.
-We aim to make hackathons all the more memorable.
+Hackathon photos is a C.R.U.D app that aims to make hackathons more memorable.
+The app serves as memory wall, documenting pictures throughout the hackathon, such as workshops, frustrating code, progress, and team memories.
+Empowering hackers to share their photos as well as see what other hackers are up to allowing for inspiration and better community engagement.

 # How It's Made:
 **Tech Used**: HTML, CSS, TypeScript, React, Firebase